soarsmu/BiasFinder/README.md

 ### 3) Further Pre-Training:

-Currently, I use pretrained model and doesn't use it.
-But previously I try to run it and it works on AG news dataset.
-Since we use IMDB dataset, then I left the pre-training part.
+Since we use pretrained model form IMDB, this part is not a necessary.
+But previously I tried to run it and it worked on AG news dataset.

 #### Generate Further Pre-Training Corpus